BayAreaMetro/Data-Analysis-Projects/equivalencies/readme.md

 ### Geometries

-Census TIGER and TomTom geometries are *slightly* different for each feature
+Census TIGER and TomTom geometries are *slightly* different for each feature.
+In short, this means their equivalency is based on the GEOID of the geography.

 In practice, this means that calculations of things like population density (denominator of area) will yield slightly different results across these two data sets, with the same (non-geometric) attribute information.